AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-33344-magento-patch-rma-item-attribute-set-id-hard-coded.md

  **Compatible with Adobe Commerce versions:** Adobe Commerce on cloud infrastructure and Adobe Commerce on-premises 2.3.0 - 2.4.2

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+ >Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

 The `/rest/default/V1/returnsAttributeMetadata` WebAPI endpoint returns empty result, if the "rma\_item" entity default attribute set ID is different from the default installation ID.

-<u>Steps to reproduce</u>:
+<ins>Steps to reproduce</ins>:

 Make an API call to `/rest/default/V1/returnsAttributeMetadata`.

-<u>Expected result</u>:
+<ins>Expected result</ins>:

 Data is returned.

-<u>Actual result</u>:
+<ins>Actual result</ins>:

 Empty result is returned.